Bay City, Michigan: Bridges

 Four modern bascule bridges allow transportation across the Saginaw River, which separates the East and West sides of Bay City.
 Lafayette Avenue Bridge, opened in 1938, carries M-13 and M-84 over the river.
 The Veterans Memorial Bridge, opened in 1957, carries M-25 over the river.
 Independence Bridge, opened in 1976, carries Truman Parkway over the river, replacing the earlier Belinda Street Bridge (built in 1893).
 Liberty Bridge, opened in 1990, connects Vermont Street (on the west side of the river) and Woodside Avenue (on the east side).

-In December 2016, the Bay City commission approved the sale of the Independence and Liberty bridges to a United Bridge Partners, a private company, for a total of $5.
-Part of their agreement states that the company will cover the cost of repairing Liberty Bridge and Replacing Independence Bridge.
+In December 2019, the Bay City commission approved the sale of the Independence and Liberty bridges (The two bridges owned by the city, the other two being owned by the State of Michigan) to United Bridge Partners, a private company, for a total of $5 million.
+The sale occurred after city officials failed to reach an agreement with the Bay County or State governments concerning a sale or grant for repairs.
+Bay City Bridge Partners, a subsidiary of United Bridge Partners, was created to repair, refit, and administer the bridges.
+However, in April 2021 the City and Bay City Bridge Partners agreed to a lease based model instead of an outright sale.
+Construction started in December 2021 and Liberty Bridge was reopened in December 2022, with Independence bridge expected to reopen in late 2023.
+Tolling started on June 16, 2023, for Liberty Bridge.
+Many residents have expressed complaints about the sale and tolling of the bridges, citing a lack of transparency and willingness to work with other branches of government from the city.